-Scottish Attainment Challenge will focus on improving literacy, numeracy and health and wellbeing among primary school children.
-It will also support and complement the broader range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.
+Scottish Attainment Challenge focuses on improving literacy, numeracy and health and wellbeing among primary and secondary school children.
+It also supports and complements the broader range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.

-There are a range of approaches within the Scottish Attainment Challenge that can be used to suit the different needs of children, schools and local areas.
+There are a range of approaches within the Scottish Attainment Challenge that can be used to suit the different needs of learners, schools and local areas.
 These include:

 Your child’s teacher will have additional resources that they can use to help your child achieve their potential at school.

 You can help your child by encouraging them and talking to them about what they are learning.
 The

 Read, Write, Count website has lots of good ideas to help you give your child a great start in life.

 Our newsletters provide the latest information on education news and events, as well as details of resources and activities to help you support your child's learning